Romeo Shahinas: Early career

 Shahinas was born in Korçë, Albania and at age of 9 he moved to Italy alongside his family.
 A year after he made his first steps to football as he was registered at Fabrica Carbognano, a comune (municipality) in the Province of Viterbo in the Italian region of Latium, located about 50 km northwest of Rome, where he played for 3 years.
 During his time with Fabrica Carbognano he caught attention of A.S.
 Roma scouts and when they saw him during a tournament they invited him for a trial.
 During his trial Roma's scouts said that they were pleasured with his form and will offer him to sign a contract after a year.
 He had offers from different Italian clubs such as S.S.
 Lazio, ACF Fiorentina and Empoli F.C. but decided to sign with Roma in 2009.

 Latina

 On 28 July 2014 he signed for U.S. Latina and was put into the primavera team.
-During the second-half of the 2014–15 season of Serie B he gained entry with the first team and participated in 4 matches.
+During the second half of the 2014–15 season of Serie B he gained entry with the first team and participated in 4 matches.

-He made it his first professional debut on 2 April 2016 against Avellino coming on as a substitute in place of Pasquale Schiattarella.
+He made it his professional debut on 2 April 2016 against Avellino coming on as a substitute in place of Pasquale Schiattarella.